jeffrobot494/smart-insurance/docs/WorkflowErrorHandler_Design.md

 // NEW CODE - API-aware error handling
 } catch (error) {
-  // Check if it's an API error that should trigger rollback and client notification if (error.isWorkflowError) {
+  // Check if it's an API error that should trigger error recording and cancellation if (error.isWorkflowError) {
     return await this.errorHandler.handleWorkflowFailure(
       pipelineId,